Lafaek Diak: Story

-According to the myth, at one day, a young boy discovered a baby crocodile struggling to move from a lagoon to the sea.
+According to the myth, one day, a young boy discovered a baby crocodile struggling to move from a lagoon to the sea.
 Because it was very weak, the boy took the little crocodile and carried it to the sea.
 The crocodile was very grateful and promised to return the favour.
 It told the boy that it wanted to go travelling with him.
 The boy should come to the sea, call it and the crocodile would help him.
 After a while, the boy remembered the crocodile's promise and went to the seashore, calling the crocodile three times.
 When the crocodile appeared, they were both very happy to see each other again.
 The crocodile told the boy to sit on his back, and the crocodile carried the boy on many, many journeys for many years.

 Despite their companionship, the crocodile still remained a crocodile in nature.
 The crocodile felt an innate instinct and urge to eat the boy.
 Troubled by this impulse, the crocodile sought advice from various animals, including the whale, tiger, and water buffalo.
 All advised: ‘The boy was nice to you, you can't eat him.’
 Eventually, the crocodile sought the counsel of a wise monkey, who cursed the crocodile upon hearing the story and then disappeared.
 Ashamed, the crocodile resolved not to harm the boy.
 Instead, he took the boy back on his back and they travelled together until the crocodile grew very old.

 As the crocodile grew old, it realized it could never fully repay the boy's kindness.
 Before dying, the crocodile told the boy that its body would transform into a new land for the boy and his descendants.
 True to its word, the crocodile's body became the island of Timor, which retains the shape of a crocodile to this day.
 Thus the boy had many descendants, who would inherited his goodness, kindness and sense of justice.